-- To display the details of the ticket in a new window click the new window click the new window click the new window click the new window of the latest notes for that ticket.
-Use this to quickly review tickets in your queue. - To display the details of the ticket in the same window click the summary line link. - To toggle the state to read click ... - To toggle the state to unread click a.
+- To display the details of the ticket in a new window click the new window () icon.
+Hovering the mouse cursor over the () icon of a ticket displays a preview window of the latest notes for that ticket.
+Use this to quickly review tickets in your queue. - To display the details of the ticket in the same window click the summary line link. - To toggle the state to read click . - To toggle the state to unread click I.